panisonic1996/Wine-Quality-Analysis/README.md

   :one: The parser went from the dynamic page to a separate page for each wine, collected data, downloaded images, processed and extracted data from them and put everything to a csv document(for scraping Beautiful Soup и easyocr were used).
 * folder ‘creating dataset’

-  2).
-Created dataset was cleaned, additional characteristics and columns were created, the data was standardized.
+  :two: Created dataset was cleaned, additional characteristics and columns were created, the data was standardized.
 * folder ‘cleaning dataset’

-  3).
-Cleaned dataset was visualized(using matplotlib and seaborn).
+  :three: Cleaned dataset was visualized(using matplotlib and seaborn).
 * folder ‘visualization’

-  4).
-For wine rating prediction was built Linear Regression Model **((R^2): 0.95, (MSE): 0.14)
+  :four: For wine rating prediction was built Linear Regression Model **((R^2): 0.95, (MSE): 0.14)

-  5).
-For wine classification were build:
+  :five: For wine classification were build:
 - Multi-Class Classifier(Tensorflow and Keras)**(loss: 0.1911, accuracy: 0.9425 on test dataset)
 - SVM Model  **(test accuracy: 0.948)**
 * folder ‘building models’